idaholab/moose/modules/doc/content/getting_started/installation/index.md

 # Install MOOSE

-To install the MOOSE Framework, click the link below that corresponds to your operating system/platform or your desired method and follow the instructions:
+To install the MOOSE Framework, click the link below that corresponds to your operating system, platform, or your desired method and follow the instructions:

 - [Linux and MacOS](installation/conda.md)
 - [installation/windows.md]